-A total of 135 banks have an account with NBO, including most Norwegian banks.
-These banks can participate directly or indirectly in the various settlements in NBO.
-Direct participation means that a bank has an account with Norges Bank and sends transactions straight to NBO for settlement.
-Indirect (or tiered) participation means that a bank relies on another bank to perform settlement in NBO on its behalf.
-Although all Norwegian banks have an account with NBO, few banks settle their transactions directly in NBO.
+Chart 3.12 Gross settlement by transaction type Percent.
+August 2015 account with NBO, few banks settle their transactions directly in NBO.
 These are primarily the largest Norwegian banks and the Norwegian branches of Scandinavian banking groups.
 The majority of Norwegian banks have only a few gross transactions and participate in net settlements through one of the big banks.
-Foreign banks without branches in Norway can hold accounts in Norges Bank, but choose to participate indirectly in the settlement in Norges Bank.
+Foreign banks without branches in Norway can hold accounts in Norges Bank but choose to participate indirectly in the settlement in Norges Bank.
 In terms of value, transactions originating from foreign banks account for a substantial share of turnover in NBO.